troykyo/dssloopholes.github.io/category/digitalization/AR try-on.md

 Sarah Mayer is a fashion designer and artist creating digital and semi-digital fashion pieces that blend the physical and virtual worlds.
 Through her brand Sa.m.co, Mayer experiments with augmented reality (AR) fashion and digital-only designs that showcase innovative approaches to fashion and art.
 [Read more](https://www.coeval-magazine.com/coeval/sarah-mayer), [Linktree](https://linktr.ee/sa.m.co)

 **DRESSX** <br>
-As a global leader in digital fashion, DRESSX offers AR try-on experiences that allow users to try virtual outfits through their phone cameras, join virtual meetings in AR clothing, and dress avatars in virtual environments like Snap, Roblox, and Meta.
-With over 30 million assets distributed, DRESSX empowers users and brands to engage with digital fashion seamlessly.
+DRESSX is the world’s leader in digital fashion technologies.
+Instantly generate and change looks in photos, use AI to try on trendy styles, try virtual outfits through your phone camera, show up to your next Zoom meeting wearing an AR outfit, dress up your avatar, boost your business’s marketing performance with avatar fashion drops on Snap, Roblox, Meta, and more!
+Over 30 million DRESSX assets are distributed across virtual environments!
+What are their business models, what is their mission and vision. `Try-on different products by downloading the app: Dressx Metaverse closet.
 [Read more](https://dressx.com)

 **Glitch Magazine** <br>
 Glitch Magazine showcases the latest trends in digital fashion, including how AR try-ons are transforming user engagement across virtual spaces.
 Their features on platforms like DRESSX highlight the potential for fashion in virtual environments, helping brands reach new audiences through digital assets and AR experiences.
 [Read more](https://glitchmagazine.xyz)